 Line 6 is a rare, but acceptable, format to show a single address - it is more commonly simply written as 10.0.2.2.

-The IETF has defined a series of IP ranges which may be freely used by any user/organization on their Private network.
+The IETF has defined a series of IP ranges (in RFC 1918) which may be freely used by any user/organization on their Private network.
 These addresses may not be used on the Public internet and all Public Internet gateways (routers) should silently discard the traffic (or, unusually, reject them with an ICMP message).

 Clearly on large user networks Private IP addresses may well pass through routers while still inside a Private network.

 The use of Private address means that the same IP addresses may be reused by many organisations (saving millions of IPv4 addresses) and only when the traffic is sent to the PUBLIC network must it be translated (via NAT) to a Public address.

 Freely useable Private (not Public routable) Addresses

 Which range you use is entirely up to you.
 Go on, spoil yourself (and be like Apple), have a whole class A address to yourself!
 In the case of home networks attached to a DSL or cable modem, it is normal to see a Class C range of 192.168.1/24 or 192.168.2/24.
 However, this is just a convention and any suitable range may be used.
 The full list of reserved and allocated IP address ranges are defined in RFC 1918 and RFC 3330 (you can get RFCs from the IETF).

 Network Address Translation (NAT) refers to the process by which a Private IP address (which may be freely used and routed in a user's Private network) may be mapped (or translated) to a Public IP addresses which can be routed across the Public Internet.